 The benefits of maintaining a healthy weight are well known for people living with diabetes.
-Staying within weight management targets can make it easier to control blood glucose and can help to avoid complications such as heart disease and kidney and nerve damage.
-In addition, people feel better overall and have more energy when they maintain their weight at a healthy level.
+Staying within weight management targets has numerous benefits including making it easier to control blood glucose, helping to avoid complications such as heart disease and kidney and nerve damage, and increasing energy and overall well-being.
+Below you will find some well-known diets, along with their pros and cons.

 Research studies report that in addition to weight reduction, the Mediterranean diet can bring significant overall health benefits.
 Some studies have reported additional benefits of reduced heart disease and other chronic diseases.